Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 What Causes a Paraesophageal Hernia?

-Experts are unsure why these rare hernias form.
-There are risk factors you should be aware of, such as a weakening of the diaphragm muscles that allow the stomach to reside beside the esophagus.
+Experts are still determining why these rare hernias form.
+You should be aware of risk factors, such as weakening the diaphragm muscles that allow the stomach to reside beside the esophagus.

 This weakening of the ab muscles can be caused at birth or by aging, traumatic injury to the abdomen, increased abdominal pressure from obesity, pregnancy, and heavy lifting.